gsalaman/recipes/st_louis_sauce.md

 # St Louis Apricot BBQ sauce

+This makes a big batch...I'd use the big saucepan for this.

 * 1 stick butter
 * 1 jar apricot or peach jelly
 * 1/4 cup Worcheshire